 If a Member fails to make payment or makes payment to an affiliated show in respect of entry fees or stabling by cheque or other instrument which is subsequently dishonoured, the Show Organiser may report the name and address of such person, together with the names of the horses and the names and addresses of the owners whose fees the dishonoured instruments were intended to cover.
-The report must be made in writing to the Chief Executive and must itemise the amount of outstanding fees.
-On receipt of such notice the Chief Executive shall notify the said Member of his indebtedness by 1st class mail.
-If such indebtedness is not fully settled through the British Showiumping Office within 30 days of the date of despatch of the Chief Executive's notification, the Member shall automatically be suspended from all rights and privileges of membership of British Showjumping until such time as payment is received.
-The Chief Executive shall notify the Member accordingly and promulgate the suspension in any of British Showjumping's publications or website.
-Should the Member concerned dispute the facts of his indebtedness and the Chief Executive fail to resolve the matter to the satisfaction of those concerned, the matter may be reported to the British Showjumping Disciplinary Panel who will investigate it as a complaint of a breach of Rule 82.11.
+The report must be made in writing to British Showiumping and must itemise the amount of outstanding fees.
+On receipt of such notice British Showjumping shall notify the said Member of his indebtedness by 1st class mail.
+If such indebtedness is not fully settled through the British Showiumping Office within 30 days of the date of despatch of British Showjumping's notification, the Member shall automatically be suspended from all rights and privileges of membership of British Showiumping until such time as payment is received.
+The Chief Executive shall notify the Member accordingly and promulgate the suspension in any of British Showiumping's publications or website.
+Should the Member concerned dispute the facts of his indebtedness and the matter fails to be resolved to the satisfaction of those concerned, the matter may be reported to the British Showjumping Disciplinary Panel who will investigate it as a complaint of a breach of Rule 82.11.